devshivam12/first_nextjs_project/README.md

 ## Project Structure

-- `pages`: Contains the Next.js pages which contain the whole code.
+- `pages`: Contains the Next.js pages which contain the whole code. // Redirect to the page you can find the whole project code
 - `styles`: Use Tailwind css for styling.

 ### Pages